Waynflete Infants' School - Class pages

 Life in Reception

-We are looking forward to another busy term of learning leading up to Christmas.
+We are looking forward to many busy terms in Reception!

 Please see the list below on what your child will need in school:

 - School uniform and dressed for the weather (All uniform to be clearly named please)

 - A school dinner needs to be ordered or a packed lunch sent in each day.
 We also provide children with milk and a snack

 - Book Bag with your child’s Reading Book

 - Water bottle filled with water each morning